futuredapp/Engineering-Handbook/docs/Teams/Android/index.md

-# Android Page
+# Android Team

-Here you can find how our Android team works!
+Here you can find about Android team processes.